decretist/ICMCL17/ICMCL17.md

 real value of the results of machine reading lies in the patterns that trained researchers *see* in them.

+### Conclusion (major)

+Is it enough?
+No.

+I have tried to emphasize that the project I have been presenting here today is very much a work in progress and that the results, although interesting, are limited to the dicta, and therefore should not be taken as anything more than a proof of concept.

+Casual searching through the MGH e-text of the Friedberg edition that was created for the *Wortkonkordanz zum Decretum Gratiani* edited by Reuter and Silagi indicates that there are occurrences of forms of the words I have been focusing on -- *calumnia*, *calumnior*, and *calumniator* -- in the rubrics and canons.

+A really thorough approach to the problem of systematically identifying new topics added to the *Decretum* between the first and second recensions is going to require a data set that includes the rubrics and canons as well as the *dicta* and case statements.
+(And might as well include the inscriptions while we are at it.)
+Ideally, such a data set would be in the form of a new e-text in TEI-P5 XML format incorporating texts from both the old Friedberg edition and the new Winroth edition-in-progress of the first recension.
+And this is where the scale of the undertaking starts to get really challenging.
+Even without the overhead of structuring the data set as a TEI-P5 document, I spent something like 12 person-weeks on corpus preparation for the *dicta* and the case statements as part of my dissertation project.
+Since the word count of the canons is roughly five times that of the *dicta*, one person-year is not an unreasonable initial estimate for corpus preparation for a comparable data set for the canons.

 [^1]:
 [ICMCL XVII – Congress Programme](https://sites.google.com/view/icmcl2024/academic-programme/congress-programme)
 Tuesday (9 July): Cathedral Conference Suite